Sheri Colberg-Ochs, Ph.D, FACSM

-In addition to her many credentials, including working as an exercise specialist in a diabetes treatment center and conducting exercise-related research on people with diabetes, Dr. Colberg-Ochs has over 43 years of practical experience as a (type 1) diabetic exerciser.
-A frequent lecturer on diabetes and exercise across the nation to both professional and lay audiences, she is also a reviewer for many diabetes- and exercise-related scientific journals, a member of two diabetes publications' advisory boards, a monthly contributor and advisory board member of dLife, a fellow of the American College of Sports Medicine, and a professional member of and volunteer for the American Diabetes Association.
-She also is the executive director of the Lifelong Exercise Institute (LEI, accessible at www.lifelongexercise.com, which is a fountain of information for anyone who needs a little guidance in making lifestyle changes.
+In addition to her many credentials, including working as an exercise specialist in a diabetes treatment center, Dr. Colberg-Ochs has over 47 years of practical experience as a (type 1) diabetic exerciser.
+A frequent lecturer on diabetes and exercise for both professional and lay audiences, she is also a reviewer for many diabetes and exercise-related scientific journals, a member of two diabetes publications' advisory boards, a monthly contributor and advisory board member of dLife, a fellow of the American College of Sports Medicine, and a professional member of and volunteer for the American Diabetes Association.